theme-next/theme-next.org/source/docs/tag-plugins/mermaid.md

 {% mermaid sequenceDiagram %}
 participant Alice
 participant Bob
-participant John as John<br/>Second Line
+participant John as John<br>Second Line
 Alice ->> Bob: Hello Bob, how are you?
 Bob-->>John: How about you John?
 Bob--x Alice: I am good thanks!
 Bob-x John: I am good thanks!
-Note right of John: Bob thinks a long<br/>long time, so long<br/>that the text does<br/>not fit on a row.
+Note right of John: Bob thinks a long<br>long time, so long<br>that the text does<br>not fit on a row.
 Bob-->Alice: Checking with John... alt either this
 Alice->>John: Yes